“She creates great beauty in her stories and her warmth and humour are evident”

 “Rosie’s Rambles was very good.
 Very informative, and from someone who knows her stuff.
 Excellent.”
 David, visitor to Robert Burns Birthpalce Museum

 Rosie tells her own and traditional stories to all ages.
 Many of her stories are from her own experience of living among animals and birds and of magic.
 She loves telling tales to a mixed age audience where families and friends share together.

 She writes poetry and short stories, performing at slams and literary events.

 Rosie lives in a characterful cottage in Ayrshire, (a lush verdant region of Southwest Scotland) in a wooded wildlife garden.
-She has a holistic boarding cattery and is a complementary therapist, specialising in distant healing and healing for animals.
+She has a holistic boarding cattery and is a complementary therapist, specialising in healing for animals and facilitating group self-awareness work.
 She is a qualified Forest School Leader for learning in the outdoors.
 Bees, ducks, hens, cats and dogs (and the occasional pigeon) live happily together under her loving care.

 She is an accredited storyteller within the Scottish Storytelling Network, has PVG disclosure, and is insured with Equity for public liability.
 She is listed as a storyteller and writer for event funding by the Live Literature Trust (Scottish Book Trust).

 She is presently facilitator for The Living Voices Project: bringing story, poetry and song to people with dementia in care homes and the community. http://www.scottishpoetrylibrary.org.uk/connect/events/living-voices-arts-reminiscence

 You can take a walk into the Wild Woods, Shorelines or Garden with Rosie and find a whole world of new flavours and ingredients from our native flora.
 Rosie is a natural historian who loves to create food with wild ingredients.
-Small groups and individuals can be given tailored guided tours to explore nature and sample her flavours.
+Small groups and individuals can be given tailored guided tours to explore nature and sample natural flavours.